vcmi/vcmi/docs/modders/Map_Objects/Market.md

 # Offer

 This field allows to configure specific items available in the market.
-In VCMI-1.3 it can be used only for `resource-skill` mode
+It can be used only for `resource-skill` mode

 See [Secondary skills](Rewardable.md#secondary-skills) description for more details